-If your account needs to have enhanced security, the Enterprise Applications and Servers department will enable your account to have multi-factor authentication.
+In order to ensure that your account has enhanced security, your Office 365 and email accounts will be enabled for multi-factor authentication.
 Setting up this 2-step verification adds an extra layer of security to your Office 365 account.
 The 2-step process means that you will sign in with your password, and a code will be texted to your phone or you will have to approve the login with the Microsoft Authenticator app.
 First, however, you have to set up your account to use the 2-step process.

 1. Sign into Office 365 with your work or school account with your password like you usually do.

 2. After you choose Sign In, you'll see the following page.
-Click on the Set it up now button.
+Click on the Next button.